Posted: Mar 24, 2021 1:17 PM

-NOTE: Individuals who are both a NAIT student and staff member will have to submit their proof of vaccination or negative test result with both their student AND staff credentials.
+NOTE: Individuals who are both a NAIT student and staff member will have to submit their proof of vaccination with both their student AND staff credentials.
 If you are signed into the NAIT Alert app, you can log out by selecting About / Preferences > Log Out.
 You will be prompted to sign back in once you select Vaccine Verification.
 If you are accessing NAIT Alert through your internet browser, you can use Private / Incognito mode to sign in with your alternate credentials.

-Once your proof of vaccination or negative test result is verified by NAIT's Vaccine Verification team, you will receive a green vaccine QR code within the NAIT Alert app indicating that you are approved to come to campus.
+Once your proof of vaccination is verified by NAIT's Vaccine Verification team, you will receive a green vaccine QR code within the NAIT Alert app indicating that you are approved to come to campus.
 You are required to show the QR code when asked.
 The green NAIT vaccine QR code, which can be printed, is the only acceptable form of proof for staff and students.

 Further directions for proof of vaccination